DigitalPublishingToolkit/TOD29GOODDATA/md/07chapter4.md

-from a taxonomy of activists based on how they go about obtaining data.[^04chapter4_3] It offers too an unsentimental view on the failures and contradictions of data activism regarding the collection, analysis and communication of data.[^04chapter4_4] The chapter employs the Syrian Archive --an organization that curates and documents data related to the Syrian conflict for activism--- as a pivotal case to look at the new standards applied to data gathering and verification in data activism from the South, as well as their challenges, so data become 'good enough' to produce reliable evidence for social change.
+from a taxonomy of activists based on how they go about obtaining data.[^04chapter4_3] It offers too an unsentimental view on the failures and contradictions of data activism regarding the collection, analysis and communication of data.[^04chapter4_4] The chapter employs the Syrian Archive - an organization that curates and documents data related to the Syrian conflict for activism - as a pivotal case to look at the new standards applied to data gathering and verification in data activism from the South, as well as their challenges, so data become 'good enough' to produce reliable evidence for social change.
 Data were obtained too thorough in-depth interviews, fieldwork and empirical observation.

-## Introduction

 On 25 and 30 March 2017, the town of al-Lataminah, in northern Syria, suffered two chemical attacks possibly committed by Syrian government